6 Tips to Improve Your Google Page Speed Score

 Compress and optimize your images

-If you own a website, chances are that your pages are filled with flashy, high-definition images.
+If you own a website, chances are that flashy, high-definition images fill up your pages.
 But, displaying all that additional content comes at a price.
 Every time a user tries to load your website, the server must download those images, which can significantly impede your load time.

 If your website is displaying images hosted on another website, you should try downloading the images and hosting them locally.
 This means that the image file is being stored on the server that hosts your website.